 We find, then, three main criteria necessary for the application of papal infallibility: 1) the pope formally and intentionally speaks in his official capacity as supreme leader and successor of Peter; 2) his formal decree pertains to some aspect of faith or morals; 3) his formal decree is made binding on the entire Church.

-Two examples (the only examples in the history of the Church when popes formally defined dogma as matters of faith according to the standards of Vatican I and II) of an exercise of papal infallibility are the dogmas of the Immaculate Conception of Mary (Pius IX in 1854) and the Assumption of Mary (Pius XII in 1950).
+Two examples (but the only two) of an exercise of papal infallibility are the dogmas of the Immaculate Conception of Mary (Pius IX in 1854) and the Assumption of Mary (Pius XII in 1950).
 In making these types of definitive and dogmatic decrees, the Holy Spirit assists the pope so as to preserve him from error.
 Although the Immaculate Conception and the Assumption of Mary are the only two examples of formal, dogmatic pronouncements made by popes in recent times, that doesn’t mean the doctrinal teaching of popes throughout the extensive history of the Church is not considered to be free from error.
 The Church has always understood that popes are protected from error when teaching officially on faith or morals.

 It’s important to note that, while the pope certainly can issue a formal decree on matters of faith or morals on his own authority, it’s normally the case that he consults other bishops and theologians.
 It’s also important to note that papal infallibility works to decree, promote and guard what the Church holds as the deposit of faith.
 In other words, the pope does not have the power to invent new dogmas from “thin air” that are irrelevant and unconnected to the deposit of faith held in the womb of the Church.
 Therefore we can say that the pope cannot invent dogma but he certainly can define it.
 In the same way, a particular pope cannot reverse a formerly irreformable teaching.
 That is, two popes cannot infallibly issue conflicting doctrine or dogma.